SummIt: Iterative Text Summarization via ChatGPT: Introduction

 The emergence of advanced instruction-tuned large language models (LLMs), such as ChatGPT~\footnote{https://chat.openai.com/chat}, has presented exciting possibilities for summarization systems by exhibiting strong zero-shot performance in various downstream tasks.
-A recent study by \cite{goyal2022news} compared GPT-3 with traditional fine-tuning methods and found that, despite lower ROUGE scores, human annotators preferred the GPT-3 generated summaries.
+A recent study by \cite{goyal2022news} compared GPT-3 with traditional fine-tuning methods and found that despite lower ROUGE scores, human annotators preferred the GPT-3 generated summaries.
 Another comprehensive analysis by \cite{zhang2023benchmarking} focused on large language models for news summarization and revealed that the quality of generated summaries is already on par with those created by humans.
-Furthermore, \cite{liu2023gpteval} demonstrated to utilize LLMs like GPT-4 as an effective natural language generation evaluator, showing a higher correlation with humans in the summarization task compared to previous reference-based methods.
+Furthermore, \citet{liu2023gpteval} demonstrated the utilization of LLMs like GPT-4 as an effective natural language generation evaluator, showing a higher correlation with humans in the summarization task compared to previous reference-based methods.

-In this paper, we introduce a framework that leverages large language models for \textbf{it}erative text \textbf{summ}arization (\textbf{SummIt}).
-Instead of generating summaries in a single step, our framework allows the model to refine the generated summary iteratively through self-evaluation and feedback, closely resembling the human process of drafting and revising summaries.
-We also explore using in-context learning to guide the rationale generation and summary refinement.
-Notably, our framework is entirely based on large language models, eliminating the need for supervised training data or reinforcement learning processes.
-Furthermore, we investigate the potential of incorporating knowledge and topic extractors to improve summary faithfulness and controllability.
-We instantiate SummIt with ChatGPT as the backbone and evaluate the performance of our framework on three benchmark summarization datasets.
-Empirical results demonstrate the effectiveness of SummIt in improving summary quality, faithfulness, and controllability within only a few iterations.
-Additionally, we conduct a human evaluation to validate the summary quality of the model's iterative refinements.
+The advent of LLMs also introduces new opportunities for summarization beyond the traditional one-shot generation setting.
+In this paper, we introduce \textbf{SummIt}, a framework that leverages large language models for \textbf{it}erative text \textbf{summ}arization.
+Instead of generating summaries in a single step, our framework enables the model to iteratively refine the generated summary through self-evaluation and feedback, resembling the human process of drafting and revising summaries.
+According to our experiments, the rationale generation and summary refinement in SummIt can be guided effectively with in-context learning, eliminating the need for supervised training or reinforcement learning processes.
+Additionally, we explore the potential benefits of incorporating \textbf{knowledge} and \textbf{topic} extractors to enhance summary faithfulness and controllability.
+We instantiate SummIt with ChatGPT as the backbone, and the automatic evaluation results on three benchmark datasets demonstrate the effectiveness of SummIt in improving summary quality, faithfulness, and controllability within only a few iterations.
+Furthermore, we conduct a human evaluation to validate the iterative refinements quality and identify a potential over-correction issue.

 We summarize the contributions of this paper as follows: